Zilliqa/ZRC/zrcs/zrc-6.md

 6. In ZRC-1 minting can be very inefficient since multiple transactions are required to mint multiple NFTs.

 7. In ZRC-1 contract owner is immutable.
 As some contract owners want to transfer their contract ownership, developers had to implement the feature for ZRC-1.

+8. It can overcomplicate the logic to use callbacks to retrieve simple data.

 ## IV.
 Specification